pandalexander/node-site/README.md

 1. Consider making url input case-irrelevant (eg. /About === /about)
 2. Serve the 404 page if fs.stat returns an error
 3. Make Content-Type dynamic depending on what file is needed => right now it's hardcoded for html only

+## Update - Upgrade to Express

+To continue learning, I refactored the code using Express.
+I have achieved the same result, but with no error handling (for now).
+I just wanted to get it up and running to learn the basics of Express.